Howard Storm (director)

 Howard Storm (born December 11, 1931) is an American film director, television director, and actor.

+Early in Storm's career he was a stand-up comedian.
+He traveled with Andy Williams as his comedian, performed in Las Vegas, and appeared 14 times on The Merv Griffin Show.
+His father was a comedian in burlesque.
+He also worked as a writer, teaming with attorney Paul Lichtman to write scripts for programs including The Partridge Family and Bob Newhart's program.

 Storm's acting credits include The New Dick Van Dyke Show, Rhoda, and Sanford and Son, among other television series.

 In 1975, he began his directing career, directing episodes of Laverne & Shirley, Busting Loose, Joanie Loves Chachi, Mork & Mindy, Taxi, The Redd Foxx Show, Full House, ALF, and Head of the Class, among other series.
+He was also Woody Allen's assistant/collaborator on Bananas and Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask).

 In 1985, Storm directed his only feature film, Once Bitten, starring Lauren Hutton and Jim Carrey.
 In 2010, he made a small guest appearance in the film Valentine's Day.